Today’s mathematics education is all about new trends.

-Here is the truth: math is a fundamental science, consisting of simpler and more complex components, reinventing some which over and over again is counterproductive.
+Here is the truth: math is the fundamental science, consisting of simpler and more complex components, reinventing some which over and over again is counterproductive.

 When you are building a house, you start with the foundation.